Rock Hill Construction Accident Attorney

 If you or a loved one has been injured on a construction site, you have enough to worry about without getting mired down in paperwork.
 Those very forms, if not appropriately completed and submitted can even lead to denial of your worker’s compensation case.
 This is the time to let us do what we do, as personal injury attorneys with several decades of combined experience in advocating for suffering construction workers.

 Others may tell you there will be out-of-pocket expenses to pay, or that your health insurance won’t cover what your condition requires.
-Never take no for an answer, just give Auger & Auger a call and let us fight for you!
+Never take no for an answer, just give Auger & Auger Accident and Injury Lawyers a call and let us fight for you!

 Call (803) 992-8878 today for your free consultation, with no fees due until recovery!